 American electric vehicle (EV) manufacturers Rivian and Tesla continue to display its commitment to provide power for communities and cost-friendly home solar power systems, respectively.
 By being producers of EVs, it’s not surprising to know that these builders would extend their respective core technology and business to the community and even to homes.

-Electric adventure vehicle maker Rivian helmed a project last year to utilize its second-life batteries in a solar microgrid initiative with the Honnold Foundation.
+Electric adventure vehicle maker Rivian helmed a project in 2019 to utilize its second-life batteries in a solar microgrid initiative with the Honnold Foundation.
 Since the system was initially expected to be launched this year, it would be timely to bring this up to keep hopes high despite the current global pandemic.

 The goal is to support energy independence and the adoption of renewable power generation.
 The project will be established in the town of Adjuntas, Puerto Rico, marking the EV maker’s first steps in its broad plan to utilize second-life batteries for a wide variety of applications.

 The Honnold Foundation, for its part, envisions a world where all people have equal access to opportunity and live in balance with the environment.
 In essence, the foundation funds solar power initiatives that are helping tackle global energy inequality through environmentally sound means.